HollyT85/books_for_you/README.md

 ![profile](static/images/readme/userprofile.png)

 The user profile is a simple card with the users username on.
 The picture is randomly created; something the test group liked as a bit of fun.
-From the profile, a user can add a book, view their reviews and logout.
+From the profile, a user can add a book, view, edit and delete their reviews and books they have added and logout.

 You can also see here, the different navbar when a user is logged in; they can easily access their profile and logout from there.